-- We shifted our focus from being a blog about ourselves to a being about helping other people.
-We keep our lens outwards rather than talking about ourselves.
+- We shifted our focus from being a blog about ourselves to being about helping other people.
+We keep our lens outward-focussed rather than talking about ourselves.
 This helps us feel better.
-If we fail to grow, it's because people don't need the help we're providing, which means we have to try to find how better to help people, or how better to communicate it.
+If we fail to grow, it’s because people don’t need the help we’re providing, which means we have to try to find how better to help people, or how better to communicate it.

 - We meditate… sometimes.
 We’re good at this in waves.
 Sometimes we meditate actively by taking time to just be still with nature.
 Sometimes passively, by going on a long run or walk.
 Being present in the moment helps with anxiety a lot.

 - We hold on to wins.
 This is the David Goggins “cookie jar” theory: every single thing we succeed at we put into a metaphorical cookie jar from which to pluck later when we’re not feeling great about ourselves.